 In Gdańsk, the main festivities are centred on ul.
 Długa and pl.
 Teatralna, while Skwer Kościuszki is where you’ll find local Gdynians bearing booze and fireworks.
 Pub and club tickets tend to sell out a couple of weeks in advance, so check our 'Events' page for up-to-date listings closer to the time.

 Tickets should cost no more than 100zł, and this usually wins you free alcohol for the night, though it is up to you if you think you can drink 100zł worth of vodka.
 Other popular options include hiring a boat to take you out into the Bay of Gdańsk, or renting a seaside villa.
 If you’re here on holiday the chances are you’ve left your Speedo swimming trunks at home.
 Silly you.
 Every Sunday, 11:00 on the dot, a collection of hardcore fitness fanatics meet on Gdańsk’s Jelitkowo beach for an icy winter dip, tenuously claiming this is good for mind, body and spirit.
-Formed in 1975 ‘The Walrus Club’ numbers over 150 members, with the highlight of their year being the New Year’s Day swim (13:00) and beachfront drink.
+Formed in 1975 ‘The Walrus Club’ numbers over 150 members, with the highlight of their year being the New Year’s Day swim (13:00), followed by hot drinks on the beachfront.
 New members are always welcome, just bring swimming trunks and nuts of steel.

-Check out what's going on over Christmas and the New Year by taking a look at our 'What's On' chapter on the website and in the app!
+Check out what's going on over Christmas and the New Year by taking a look at our 'What's On' chapter!

 Christmas Attractions in Gdańsk

 In Gdańsk, Sopot and Gdynia, you will find the centre of each city lit up from Mikołajki (St. Nicholas' Day, December 6th) onwards!
-From early December until February in the new year, the extremely popular Oliwa Park is lit up in glorious fashion from 4pm until 10pm every evening (sadly this tradition has been scaled back significantly in 2022/23 due to the rise in energy costs).
-In Gdańsk, cruise around Gdańsk Old Town and be flawed by the set up, especially the centre piece of the big Christmas Tree on Długi Targ, whose current lighting set-up has reduced carbon emissions by 60% percent!
-In Sopot, Monciak will have it's own share of bling.
-In Gdynia, head on down Swiętojańska and Starowiejska streets as well as the Leisure Pier, to feel the festive spirit!
+From early December until February in the new year, the extremely popular Oliwa Park is lit up in glorious fashion from 16:00 until 22:00 every evening.
+In Gdańsk, cruise around the Old Town and prepare to be dazzled, particularly by the holiday season centrepiece - the big Christmas Tree on Długi Targ - whose current lighting set-up has reduced carbon emissions by 60% percent!
+In Sopot, Monciak will have its own share of bling.
+In Gdynia, head on down Swiętojańska and Starowiejska streets, as well as the Leisure Pier, to feel the festive spirit!